nosolosoftware/metrics/README.md

 So, I found how to run the same suite only on specific subdirectory and only on the files we're interested on.

 Also, I disabled some metrics I usually run separately (like Simplecov) or which I'm not interested in.

+Url in reports will open the file using vim, just to edit it fast.

+TODO: Support to open the file in the line referer in the report.

 ## Installing in your project